LebCit/blog-doc/views/posts/what-is-blog-doc.md

 tags: [Blog-Doc]
 published: true
 ---

-Blog-Doc is **The Simplest Node.js CMS & SSG**.
-The CMS (Content Management System) allows the user to CRUD (Create, Read, Update, Delete) and control every aspect of the application **from the front-end** while the SSG (Static Site Generator) build a static site out of the created content !
+Blog-Doc is **the simplest Node.js CMS & SSG** around!
+With Blog-Doc, you can easily Create, Read, Update, and Delete (CRUD) content through its intuitive [administration interface](/bd-admin).
+Plus, it transforms your content into a static site using its Static Site Generator (SSG) feature!

-Blog-Doc is written in JavaScript ES6, using Eta as a templating language and Markdown to write and format the markup of the generated posts and pages.
+Written in JavaScript ES6, Blog-Doc includes the `default` and `clean-blog` themes that use [Eta](https://eta.js.org/) for templating and Markdown for formatting posts and pages.

-## Motivation
+<h2>Motivation</h2>

-In July of this year (2022), I've written some posts on [my personal blog](https://lebcit.github.io/) showing how to create a Node.js app using EJS as a templating language and how to improve it.
-Then, taking the code a step further, I've showed how to use Markdown to write the app's content, and finally how to turn it into a simple SSG.
-So I've decided to leverage my own tutorials one more step by creating a super simple CMS & SSG out of them.
+In July 2022, I posted a series on [my personal blog](https://lebcit.github.io/) about creating a Node.js app using [EJS](https://ejs.co/) and improving it.
+I demonstrated how to use Markdown for content and eventually how to build a simple SSG.
+To build on that, I decided to create a super simple CMS & SSG from my own tutorials.

-## Name, design & architecture
+<h2>Name, Design & Architecture</h2>

-I wanted from the beginning something extremely easy to maintain, modify and improve.
-With this in mind, I asked myself two questions :
+From the start, I aimed for something extremely easy to maintain and enhance.
+I asked myself two key questions:

--   what would be the purpose of this application ?
+-   What’s the purpose of this application?
--   how it could be useful in the sea of CMS and SSG ?
+-   How can it stand out in the crowded CMS and SSG landscape?

-The answer to both came by responding to a third one :
+The answers emerged from a third question:

--   what do we use mostly the net for ?
+-   What do we use the internet for?

-Putting aside personal communication, entertainment of any kind and shopping, we use the net to get data !
-We search, read, take notes...
-The web, in my modest opinion, is a place where people share experience and knowledge with each other.
-Blogging is the way to express ourselves and spread what we have learned, and documentation is the backbone of any decent application...
-Therefor, the name **Blog-Doc** was chosen.

-Once the purpose defined, I had to think about the look and feel of this app.
-Again, simplicity was the keyword.
-[Pure.css](https://purecss.io/) docs are a great example, they also provide an identical layout of their own website, lucky me !

-Finally, after acquiring the design, I had to carefully build the app's architecture.
-As easy as it may sound, you have to think about _the future_!
-Possibilities are limitless, but by writing essential functionalities for the app and deciding how they should work together and what they should do, the path becomes less cloudy...

-This one ends here, I'll be talking about some aspects of the design and the architecture later on.
+Aside from personal communication, entertainment, and shopping, the primary use of the web is to access information.
+We search, read, and take notes.
+The web is a platform for sharing knowledge, and blogging and documentation are crucial for that.
+That’s why I named it **Blog-Doc**.

+With the purpose clear, I focused on the app’s design.
+Simplicity was key.
+The [Pure.css](https://purecss.io/) documentation was a great example of clean, straightforward design, which was a lucky find!

+Finally, designing the app’s architecture required careful planning for future growth.
+While the possibilities are endless, defining essential functionalities and how they interact helps clarify the development path.

+That’s all for now!
+I’ll dive deeper into the design and architecture in upcoming posts.

-See you in the next one 😉
+See you next time 😉